BrianHenryIE/bh-wp-autologin-urls/trunk/README.txt

 == Description ==

-Users will be automatically logged in when clicking links in emails sent from WordPress.
+Users will be automatically logged in when clicking links in emails sent from WordPress:

 * Comment reply emails
 * Abandoned cart emails
 * Membership reminder emails
 * etc.

-No configuration is required, by default,
+No configuration is required, by default:

 * Autologin URLs work for one week
 * Emails to administrators are excluded